 Energy Deregulation: The Best 3 Things You Should Know

 Did you know you have the power—and freedom—to choose your energy supplier?
-While the local utilities were used to monopolize the electricity markets, different suppliers are now available to compete.
+While the local utilities were used to hold the monopoly on the electricity markets, now different suppliers are available to compete in it.
 This opening up to competition is an opportunity for customers like you.
 You can now move towards cheaper offers, improve the quality of service offered to consumers, and thus increase savings on their energy bills.

 1. What are the new actors?